Technology & Software

 The DiLL is digital language lab software for Mac computers.
 Without all of the additional hardware of traditional language labs, it provides an intuitive interface that allows instructors to easily pair or group students for conversations, talk to the class or play recorded prompts for them to respond to.
 Student recordings are saved automatically to a remote server.
 Recordings can be used for in-class activities or later evaluation by instructors.

 Three small rooms are equipped with video conferencing equipment: Jones 105A, 110D, and 135B.
-Primarily, video conferencing materials are used to connect with other Big Ten universities participating in the CourseShare program.
+Primarily, video conferencing is used to connect with other Big Ten universities participating in the CourseShare program.

-If you are planning to have your class video recorded, please indicate this request when making your reservation for the room.
+If you are planning to video record your class, please indicate this when making your reservation for the room.
 Instructors are responsible for getting consent from students for video recordings.
 Contact Adolfo Carrillo Cabello with questions about video recording.

 Classroom Software List